samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab3_FT_Azure_AIStudio/readme.md

 1. Navigate to the **Fine-tuning** page under **Tools** to find your fine-tuning job and its status.
 If it's still running, you can opt to continue manually evaluating your deployed base model.
 If it's completed, you can continue with the next section.

-## Deploy the fine-tuned model

-When fine-tuning has successfully completed, you can deploy the fine-tuned model.

-1. Select the fine-tuned model.
-Select the **Metrics** tab and explore the fine-tune metrics.
-1. Deploy the fine-tuned model with the following configurations:
-    - **Deployment name**: *A unique name for your model, you can use the default*
-    - **Deployment type**: Standard
-    - **Tokens per Minute Rate Limit (thousands)**: 5K
-    - **Content filter**: Default
-1. Wait for the deployment to be complete before you can test it, this may take a while.

-## Test the fine-tuned model

-Now that you deployed your fine-tuned model, you can test the model like you can tested the your deployed base model.

-1. When the deployment is ready, navigate to the fine-tuned model and select **Open in playground**.
-1. Update the system message with the following instructions:

-    ```
-    You are an AI travel assistant that helps people plan their trips.
-Your objective is to offer support for travel-related inquiries, such as visa requirements, weather forecasts, local attractions, and cultural norms.
-    You should not provide any hotel, flight, rental car or restaurant recommendations.
-    Ask engaging questions to help someone plan their trip and think about what they want to do on their holiday.
-    ```

-1. Test your fine-tuned model to assess whether its behavior is more consistent now.
-For example, ask the following questions again and explore the model's answers:

-     `Where in Rome should I stay?`

-    `Where should i go on Holiday for my 30th Birthday and I love active Sight seeing trips?`